Send in the clouds.

 Another type of icing caused by high concentrations of small ice crystals can cause jet engines and airspeed indicators to malfunction.
 The icing can stick to engine surfaces and cause the engine to surge, stall, flame out or experience other malfunctions.

-Matching its ability to identify strong updrafts in GOES cloud imagery with data from recent airborne studies that looked at ice crystal icing conditions in clouds, SatCORPS discovered that thunderstorm clouds within 25 miles of strong updrafts are most likely to have high ice water content.
+Matching its ability to identify strong updrafts in GOES cloud imagery with data from recent airborne studies that looked at ice crystal icing conditions in clouds, SatCORPS discovered that thunderstorm clouds within 25 miles (about 40 kilometers) of strong updrafts are most likely to have high ice water content.
 Based on those findings, and utilizing other SatCORPS cloud information, the team has developed a High Ice Water Content probability product.

 Both of these satellite-based icing products are being provided to the National Weather Service for evaluation in aviation weather forecasting operations.
 And both will be bolstered by the unprecedented cloud data from GOES-16 and GOES-S.